In this article, you will learn:

 Contents

-Finding detailed information in a large database can sometimes be a daunting task.
+Finding detailed information in an extensive database can sometimes be a daunting task.

 Fortunately, with ColdFusion, you make your searches and data pull a breeze with Query of Queries!
-Utilizing this awesome function is sure to make any CIO or Project Leader’s job easier.
+Utilizing this excellent function is sure to make any CIO or Project Leader’s job easier.

 Let’s dive right in!